klippersubs/xre/README.md

 import XRegExp from 'xregexp';

 // By default xre uses minimal version of XRegExp,
-// so to use the power add-ons we have to configure it
+// so to use the power of add-ons we have to configure it
 // with full version of XRegExp: configure({ XRegExp });